thegetty/cultural-heritage-mass-atrocities/content/part_1.md/06_serageldin.md

 ---
-title: Valuing the Legacy of our Cultural Heritage
+title: "Valuing the Legacy of our Cultural Heritage"
 short_title:
 label: 6.
 weight: 17